Yates Nature's Way Vegie Insect Spray Natrasoap Ready to Use

 Thrips also spread plant viruses; for example tomato thrips and western flower thrips spread the tomato spotted wilt virus.

-Thrips scrape the surface of the leaves and petals, and suck the sap, leaving a white mottled appearance on leaves.
+Thrips scrape the surface of the leaves and petals with their rasping mouthparts, then suck the sap out of the plant cells.
+The resulting damage leaves a distinctive silvery-white mottled appearance on leaves.
 Other symptoms are browning on petals and fruit, and flower drop.
 If left unchecked the leaves, new shoots and flowers will become deformed and stunted.
 Wilting and browning can also occur.

 Remove rocks, pots, pipes or any protected area which they may use as shelter during the day.

-An insecticide for indoor plants and ornamentals growing outdoors for the control of caterpillars, aphids, white fly and a wide range of insects.
+An insecticide for vegetables, ornamentals and indoor plants, for the control of caterpillars, aphids, whitefly and a wide range of pest insects.

 Mites are sap-sucking pests which cause leaves to become silvery or mottled bronze.
 Here's how to recognise and control mites in your garden or indoor plants.